 Towering above the fantastic Piano Grande, in the Apennine Mountains, Castelluccio is one of Italy’s highest and most charming villages.
 The sight of this historic Umbrian hamlet in spring, when La Fioritura (The Flowering) turns the surrounding plains into a carpet of red, yellow, and blue, is a feast for the eyes.

+If this is not one of the prettiest small towns in Tuscany, we don’t know what is!
 Despite its uniform medieval appearance, with tightly packed houses carved in tuff stone, Pitigliano is a veritable architectural kaleidoscope, revealing layer upon layer of history – think enigmatic Etruscan caves, a fascinating maze-like Jewish Ghetto, a Medicean aqueduct, as well as lots of twisting stone stairways and splendid churches dating back to the Middle Ages.

 The town enjoys a dramatic position on a volcanic rocky promontory bounded by lush green valleys, in the Maremma region of Southern Tuscany.